doniseferi/threat-modelling-notes-and-tool/README.md

 <td id="threat-title-property" role="rowheader" tabindex="0">**Possible Mitigation(s):**</td>

-<td tabindex="0" role="gridcell" headers="threat-title-property"><style scoped="scoped">p { margin : 2px; }</style> Use managed identities for Azure resources and details can be found here at <a href="https://aka.ms/tmt-th183 ">https://aka.ms/tmt-th183 </a>.
+<td tabindex="0" role="gridcell" headers="threat-title-property"> Use managed identities for Azure resources and details can be found here at <a href="https://aka.ms/tmt-th183 ">https://aka.ms/tmt-th183 </a>.
 If managed identities is not supported , use Service/User Principal and Certificate.
 If none of the above options are feasible, please ensure secure management and storage of Azure Key Vault Service/User Principal secret .
 It is recommended to rotate service/user principal secret regularly, in accordance with organizational policies.</td>

 </tr>